 This is the first time I am traveling on a very limited budget but so far so good.
 I have been used to splurging on food and transportation when I was still employed, but now I can’t.
 It’s a challenge I need to succeed so I can tell my friends that it’s doable.
 That travel is indeed never a matter of money but of courage.

 Bye for now, and watch out for my posts in the coming days.
-I’ll be sharing to you my experiences so you’ll have a guide just in case you get the courage to do this too.
+I’ll be sharing with you my experiences so you’ll have a guide just in case you get the courage to do this too.
 And follow my Instagram account @tnadeperalta to see the highlights of my trip.
 My friend who saw it said it’s like going on a virtual tour.
-Good night and happy birthday to me. 🙂
+Goodnight and happy birthday to me. 🙂